These chicken and lamb kebabs are great as a starter or main.

 I go into more detail in those individual recipes by the most important thing is that the minced kebab meat be really cold and just out of the fridge.

 Be sure to always have a bowl of water to hand while forming the meat around the skewers.
-Work with wet hands and it will be easier to form the chicken and lamb kebabs and they will also have that authentic smooth finish.
+Work with wet hands and it will be easier to form the kebabs and they will also have that authentic smooth finish.

 The lamb skewers can be made a couple of days in advance of the final cooking.